 The one shortcoming that this watch has is the strap, but that’s pretty much it.
-The packaging is disappointing as well.
+The packaging is also disappointing.
 Still, the watch itself seems like incredible value for the money.

 It comes in a wide range of options.
 There’s a version with sapphire crystal; there are panda dial versions; 42mm ones; the exact reissue from hked, 19 jewels, 21 jewels.
 In short, plenty to choose from.

 Interestingly, it doesn’t have much competition in the market.
 The next watch with a similarly vintage feel to it, down to the size and the hesalite crystal, is the Baltic Chronograph Bicompax 001, which has the same movement.
-Still, the Baltic’s priced at 649 euro, which is more than 3 times the price of the 1963.
+Still, the Baltic’s priced at 649 euros, which is more than three times the price of the 1963.